mitotic/graphterm/docs/usage.rst

 because only the content is shared, not the graphical themes.
 The first user to create a session "owns" it, until they detach from it.
-Others connecting to the same session have read-only access, unless they "steal" the session (see the *Action* menu).
+Others connecting to the same session have read-only access, unless they "steal" the session (see the top menu).
 For example, if you forgot to detach your session at work, you can ``ssh`` to your desktop from home, use SSH port forwarding (see below) to securely access your work desktop, and then steal the session using your home browser.

-NOTE: Although GraphTerm supports multiple users, it currently assumes a cooperative environment, where everyone trusts everyone else.
+NOTE: Although GraphTerm supports multiple users, it currently assumes a mostly cooperative environment, where everyone trusts everyone else.
 (This may change in the future.)

-.. index:: multiplexing, wildcard sessions

 Wildcard sessions and multiplexing
 ================================================================